FAQ - Learning

 - Does Nishimachi offer standardized tests?

-The school features a unique, rich international curriculum taught in English using an inquiry approach to learning knowledge, skills and understandings.
-The overall academic program of English, mathematics, social studies and science is complemented by daily Japanese, music, physical education, art, drama, exploratory, community service and outdoor education programs.
+Nishimachi’s curriculum is structured to ensure that students receive a rigorous education, relevant to their context and to their experiences in a global community.
+Core subjects draw from Next Generation Science Standards, Common Core, and the AERO (American Education Reaches Out) framework.
+The overall academic program of English, mathematics, social studies and science is complemented by daily Japanese, as well as music, physical education, art, drama, exploratory, community service and outdoor education programs.

 Visual Arts, Music, and Drama provide an education rich in aesthetic experiences that are open ended, exploratory in nature, and meaningful.
 Participation is highly valued, and teachers work to help students identify their strengths and chart their progress.
 Unique opportunities present themselves for students to express themselves in ways not afforded them in other subjects.
 Lifelong participation and appreciation for the Arts is the main goal.
 In addition to curricular offerings, there are also public performance and exhibition opportunities throughout the year.
 All middle school students participate in at least one all-school drama production a year.